 Deluge users can expect more exciting development, refinement and features long into the future.
 A handful of the features already revealed in development include Wavetable Synthesis, MIDI mapping and MPE support – just a small taster of what’s to come.

 We’ve decided to give three months notice of the impending price increase so you can get your Deluge now at the current bargain price, join our community and enjoy future development along with all our existing users.

-Place your order by midnight on Jan 31st, 2021 to lock in the current price.
+Place your order by midnight on Jan 31st, 2021 (US ET) to lock in the current price.

 Express shipping 3-4 business days anywhere in the world.

 - Live processing of the audio input including polyphonic pitch-shifting, filters, and all FX

 - Arranger view, to work with audio clips similarly to a DAW

 - CC control and sequencing on all 16 MIDI channels